liangwen12year/FathomNet_2025/Kavin_Aravindhan_&_Chhavi_Dixit/README.md

-# Hierarchical Marine-Taxon Recognition (FathomNet 2025)
+# Advance Hierarchical Classification of Ocean Life (FathomNet 2025)

-This repository contains all code used in our NeurIPS-style paper
+This repository contains all code used in our NeurIPS-style paper *“Advance Hierarchical Classification of Ocean Life.”*
-*“Hierarchical Marine-Taxon Recognition with Lightweight Transformers and Distance-Aware Objectives.”*
-It trains four back-bones at a fixed resolution, adds optional CoAtNet and focal-only variants, and produces a Kaggle-ready submission CSV that scores **≈ 2.9 mean distance** on the public leaderboard (single fold, single laptop, no EMA).
+It trains four back-bones at a fixed resolution, adds optional CoAtNet and focal-only variants, and produces a Kaggle-ready submission CSV that scores **≈ 3.0 mean distance** on the public leaderboard (single fold, single laptop, no EMA).

 ---